samuelgozlan/amplitude-dev-center/docs/data/sdks/typescript-browser/migration.md

 !!! warning "Breaking changes"

-    Migration to `@amplitude/analytics-browser` may result in changes that can cause disruption to Web Attribution your implementation.
+    Migration to `@amplitude/analytics-browser` may result in changes that can cause disruption to Web Attribution in your implementation.
 Before you upgrade, you can choose if attribution occurs during a session, or not.
 After you upgrade, attribution can happen during the session, and is no longer configurable.

     In both versions, attribution can happen during initialization.